-Table 1.
-Product Overview
+Table 1.Product Overview

-Active substance(s) Atogepant (INN or common name) Pharmacotherapeutic group(s) (ATC Code) N02CD07 Marketing Authorization AbbVie Inc. Medicinal products to which this RMP refers TRADENAME Invented name(s) in the European Economic Area (EEA) AQUIPTA Marketing authorization procedure Not applicable Brief description of the product Chemical class: CGRP receptor antagonist Summary of mode of action: CGRP is a neuropeptide present in the peripheral and CNS.
+Active substance(s) (INN or common name) Atogepant Pharmacotherapeutic group(s) (ATC Code) N02CD07 Marketing Authorization AbbVie Inc. Medicinal products to which this RMP refers TRADENAME Invented name(s) in the European Economic Area (EEA) AQUIPTA Marketing authorization procedure Not applicable Brief description of the product Chemical class: CGRP receptor antagonist Summary of mode of action: CGRP is a neuropeptide present in the peripheral and CNS.
 CGRP levels in the cranial circulation are increased during migraine attack, and CGRP itself has been shown to trigger migraine-like headache.
 Atogepant is a CGRP receptor antagonist that blocks the binding of CGRP to its receptor and antagonizes CGRP receptor function.
-Important information about its composition: Not applicable Hyperlink to the Product Information Indication(s) in the EEA Current (if applicable): Not applicable Proposed (if applicable): The prophylaxis of migraine in adults who have at least 4 migraine days per month.
-Dosage in the EEA Current (if applicable): Not applicable Proposed (if applicable): 60 mg once daily (QD) Pharmaceutical form(s) and strengths Current (if applicable): Not applicable Proposed (if applicable): Oral tablet 10 mg and 60 mg Is/will the product be subject to additional monitoring in the EU?
+Important information about its composition: Not applicable Hyperlink to the Product Information Indication(s) in the EEA Current (if applicable): The prophylaxis of migraine in adults who have at least 4 migraine days per month.
+Dosage in the EEA Current (if applicable): 60 mg once daily (QD) Pharmaceutical form(s) and strengths Current (if applicable): Oral tablet 10 mg and 60 mg Is/will the product be subject to additional monitoring in the EU?
 Yes